-A groin lump is swelling in the groin area (where the upper leg meets the lower abdomen).
-It may be firm or soft, tender, or not painful at all.
+A groin lump is swelling in the groin area.
+This is where the upper leg meets the lower abdomen.

 Lump in the groin; Inguinal lymphadenopathy; Localized lymphadenopathy - groin; Bubo; Lymphadenopathy - groin